-There are a variety of reasons a prenuptial agreement could be beneficial for your marriage in Montgomery County.
+There are a variety of reasons a prenuptial agreement could be beneficial for your marriage.
 Prenuptial agreements should be considered in many cases, not just for people of great wealth or notoriety.
 Here are some cases in which you should consider a prenuptial agreement:

 Prenuptial agreements can be a tool to start the marriage in an open and honest manner.
 Under Pennsylvania law, a prenuptial agreement is valid under two conditions: